-A pandemic might have put a dampener on the in-person fashion schedule, but it hasn’t quelled designers’ creativity.
+A pandemic might have put a damper on the in-person fashion schedule, but it hasn’t quelled designers’ creativity.
 Case in point: Max Mara‘s romantic resort 2021 collection.
-Born from Creative Director Ian Griffiths’ fascination with the urban splendour of St. Petersburg, the design sees the city’s neo-classical history serve as muse to a modern collection.
+Born from Creative Director Ian Griffiths’ fascination with the urban splendor of St. Petersburg, the design sees the city’s neoclassical history serve as muse to a modern collection.

 Here GRAZIA speaks to Griffiths about the collection, finding inspiration during a global pandemic and what he believes is behind the enduring popularity of Max Mara’s iconic Teddy Coat.

-GRAZIA: The presentation was due to be revealed at the Yusupov Palace but was cancelled.
+GRAZIA: The presentation was due to be revealed at the Yusupov Palace, but was canceled.
 What did you originally envisage the presentation to look like?

 IG:The models would have processed through the suite of magnificent galleries that connect the ballroom to the Yusupov’s private theatre.
-These are the galleries where the Yusupov art collection was once displayed, including the rembrandts that they removed from their frames, rolled up, and took with them when they emigrated during the revolution.
+These are the galleries where the Yusupov art collection was once displayed, including the Rembrandts that they removed from their frames, rolled up, and took with them when they emigrated during the revolution.
 The audience would have sat on antique chairs with dust covers thrown over them, as a reminder of what was to come for Felix and Irina after they fled the palace.
-The music was to be a mix starting with Shostakovich’s Walz No. 2, which for me captures the poignant beauty of the Yusupov story.
+The music was to be a mix, starting with Shostakovich’s Waltz No. 2 which, for me, captures the poignant beauty of the Yusupov story.
 I was aiming for goosebumps!

 GRAZIA: How has the pandemic changed your mindset on fashion and design?